Password Manager Review 2024: What You Need to Know

 Overall, Plans and Pricing is one of the areas I’d like to point out as a positive in this Password Manager app review.

-As mentioned above, there is both a free and a Pro version of the app.
+There is both a free and a Pro version of the app.
 The free version is ad supported and limits the number of passwords you can store to 3,000, while the Pro version removes the advertisements and allows unlimited storage for your login details.
 In most cases, the reason you’d upgrade to the paid version is to get rid of the ads (which are honestly a little too frequent and pretty annoying), since support for 3,000 passwords is far more than enough for the average user.

 The pricing is very easy to understand, since you’re essentially just choosing whether you need the extra password storage and whether or not you’re willing to deal with advertisements.